biojs/edu/series/101/35_bootstraping_a_project.md

 - `build`: Empty folder needed for build

 (More detailed information will be given later in this tutorial)

-{% hlblock info %}
-For BioJS 2 components, we have following naming recommendations:

-__biojs-[io/rest/vis/algo/...]-[name]__

-- Use `io` for components which are responsible for parsing data into a specific format (aka parser)
-- Use `vis` for components which are visualizing data sets
-- Use `rest` for REST apis to databases
-- Use `algo` for server/client side algorithms processing the data (e.g. alignments, neural networks, markov models, graph algorithms)

-If you have a better name for your package, please use it.
-This naming guideline is only if you are not that creative (like us).
-{% endhlblock %}

 2) Available commands
 ----------------------